QC1988/hello/README.md

-# hello-world
+# hello

-Hi Humans!
+2019

+Hi!
-Qi here, I like C and python(maybe C better!).
+Qi here, generally, I do pragramming with C and python(maybe C better!).
-Quaity Assurance is my work,
+Quality Assurance is my main work, so i'd like solve quality problems use programming.

-Programing is my hobby.
+2022/12/05
+This year, I'm also responsible for some production management and production planning.
+I also try to use programs to solve some new problems.